yuvaldori/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part7.markdown

 ## NHibernate Mapping File

-In the next step we are creating the NHibernate mapping file:
+In the next step we are creating the NHibernate mapping file.
+In Visual Studio create a folder to host all `hbm` files (for example `NHibernateCfg`) and place the following `Merchant.hbm.xml` file in it:

 {% highlight xml %}
 <?xml version="1.0"?>